 One of the most popular high school or college level lessons includes a PowerPoint presentation.
 This method puts you in front of the observers as a teacher that knows what he/she is doing regarding presenting information and using technology.

 Organize your slides correctly and make your timing perfect.
-You should practice the sequence over and over before the interview.
-However, have a backup plan just in case the equipment fails to work, or there is a power failure.
-Use advanced teaching techniques including interactive and didactic teaching methods to keep your audience engaged and the session lively.
+Practice the sequence over and over before the interview.
+However, have a backup plan just if the equipment fails to work or a power failure.
+Use advanced teaching techniques, including interactive and didactic teaching methods, to keep your audience engaged and the session lively.

-Other than the teaching presentation format, you might be asked to do a research presentation; this is more common for teachers seeking jobs in colleges and universities.
-If this is the case, only choose a small section from your dissertation and go over it prior to the interview day.
+Besides the teaching presentation format, you might be asked to do a research presentation; this is more common for teachers seeking jobs in colleges and universities.
+If this is the case, only choose a small section from your dissertation and go over it before the interview day.
 As stated above, be ready for any questions that will be thrown at you (this will indeed happen).

 Your reading must be clear, audible, and straight to the point while you also make references to your conclusions and how you arrived at them.